MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-04-Implement-CI-CD-pipeline.md

             ${{ secrets.DATABRICKS_HOST }}
             ${{ secrets.DATABRICKS_TOKEN }}
             EOF

-        - name: Upload Notebook to DBFS
+        - name: Import Notebook to Workspace
-          run: databricks fs cp sample_sales_notebook.dbc dbfs:/Workspace/Users/your_username/your_notebook --overwrite
+          run: databricks workspace import sample_sales_notebook.py /Workspace/Users/your_username/your_notebook -l python --overwrite

           env:
             DATABRICKS_TOKEN: ${{ secrets.DATABRICKS_TOKEN }}

         - name: Run Databricks Job
           run: |
             databricks jobs create --json-file job-config.json
-            databricks jobs run-now --job-id $(databricks jobs list | grep 'CD pipeline' | awk '{print $1}')
+            databricks jobs run-now --job-id $(databricks jobs list | grep -m 1 'CD pipeline' | awk '{print $1}')
           env:
             DATABRICKS_TOKEN: ${{ secrets.DATABRICKS_TOKEN }}
      ```

-    Before committing the changes, replace `/path/to/your/notebook` with the file path of your notebook in your repository and `/Workspace/Users/your_username/your_notebook` with the file path where you want to import the notebook in your Azure Databricks workspace.
+    Before committing the changes, replace `/Workspace/Users/your_username/your_notebook` with the file path where you want to import the notebook in your Azure Databricks workspace.

-8. Commit the changes.
+1. Commit the changes.

-    This code will once again install and configure Databricks CLI, import the Notebook to your Databricks File System, and create and run a job that you can monitor in the **Workflows** page of your workspace.
-Check the output and verify that the data sample is modified.
+    This code will once again install and configure Databricks CLI, import the notebook to your workspace, and create a job run that will execute it.
+You can monitor the progress of the job run in the **Workflows** page of your workspace.
+Check the output and verify that the data sample is loaded into a dataframe and modified for further analysis.

 ## Clean up